AVC connects Soldiers, resources

 |0

-This work, AVC connects Soldiers, resources [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AVC connects Soldiers, resources, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT